caktus/guidebook/source/deploy-strategies.rst

 deploys, but doesn't (yet) offer all the services of Heroku.
 We are currently trialing Dokku with some internal projects and one client project.

-Dokku appears best suited to smaller projects, ones where we'd be comfortable running on a single server.

 The advantage of Dokku is that most of the complication of implementing and maintaining support for all the details needed in a deploy are not our responsibility, as they are with our Salt, Ansible, and FabulAWS frameworks.
 So we would spend fewer of our hours keeping up the deploy machinery.

+Dokku appears best suited to smaller projects, ones where we'd be comfortable running on a single server.

+That's just because it manages things on a per-server level, though; there's no inherent reason you couldn't run multiple servers behind a load balancer, with each server managed using Dokku.
+Dokku itself just doesn't help you there.
+(It might not even be that hard to use Ansible to manage a set of identical dokku servers plus a load balancer; maybe a Shipit Day project?)

 Choosing a deploy strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~